maevezhw/multicropper/README.md

-# 🖼️ MultiCropper AI
+# 🖼️ MultiCropper

-**MultiCropper AI** is a web application that enables users to upload an image, manually add multiple crop boxes, or use AI (GroundingDINO) to automatically detect objects for cropping.
+**MultiCropper** is a web application that enables users to upload an image, manually add multiple crop boxes, or use AI (GroundingDINO) to automatically detect objects for cropping.
 It streamlines the image cropping process, especially for catalogs, thumbnails, and dataset preparation.

 You can try the website here at [https://multicropper.vercel.app/](https://multicropper.vercel.app/)